IG-Group/qfj-ig-us/README.md

-# THIS IS THE IG US CUSTOMIZATION OF QUCIKCFIXJ
+# THIS IS THE IG US CUSTOMIZATION OF QUICKFIXJ

 If you are looking for the quickfixj project look in the [quickfj github project](https://github.com/quickfix-j/quickfixj)